dstew1/SyntheticDatasetGenerator/README.md

 # SyntheticDatasetGenerator
 Welcome to the Synthetic Dataset Generator!
 This Python tool lets you create synthetic datasets using a customizable configuration dictionary.
 Whether you need data for testing, demos, or just to mess around with some fun fake numbers, this generator has you covered.

-> **Disclaimer:** I do not recommend using this generator for training machine learning models.
+> **Disclaimer:** I do not recommend using this generator for training machine/deep learning models.
 Use it for fun, testing, or whatever u need it for.

 ---